Can LLMs Interpret and Leverage Structured Linguistic Representations? A Case Study with AMRs

 \subsection{SAMSum}

-Fig. \ref{fig:samsum_cosine} illustrates how Llama3.1's zero-shot summarization cosine similarity score improves from 66.2\% to 76\% with AMR-augmented prompting, compared to context-only prompting.
-Additionally, AMR-only prompting achieves a higher 3-shot cosine similarity score (78.9\%) than context-only prompting (78.1\%).
-This provides strong evidence that AMRs can enhance the ability of LLMs, particularly larger and newer models, to infer information from long contexts, especially long dialogues, and retain key pieces of information.
-However, it should be noted that increasing the number of few-shot examples beyond 3 yields diminishing returns with both context-only and AMR-augmented prompting, while it deteriorates performance with AMR-only prompting.
-While Llama3.1's performance improved with AMRs, Phi3 and Mistral did not exhibit similar improvements (Table \ref{tab:samsum}).
-Mistral was the best performing model for this task, despite being worse than Llama3.1 in all the other tasks.
+Figure~\ref{fig:samsum_cosine} illustrates how Llama3.1's zero-shot summarization cosine similarity score improves from 66\% to 76\% with AMR-augmented prompting, compared to context-only prompting.
+In the few-shot setting, although the confidence intervals for context-only and AMR-augmented prompting overlap, both the average and maximum cosine similarity scores are higher for AMR-augmented prompting than for other prompting strategies.
+This provides strong evidence that AMRs can enhance the ability of LLMs, particularly larger and more recent models, to infer information from long contexts, especially lengthy dialogues, and to retain key pieces of information.
+However, increasing the number of few-shot examples beyond 3 yields diminishing returns for both context-only and AMR-augmented prompting, and it even degrades performance with AMR-only prompting.

-Rank-32 LoRA fine-tuning of Llama3.1 achieved a cosine similarity score of 75.1\% with a context-only input prompt, which increased to 76\% with an AMR-augmented input prompt.
-This indicates that, although LoRA fine-tuning of Llama3.1 was not any better than few-shot prompting for SAMSum summarization, it benefited from AMR augmentation.
+While Llama3.1's performance improved with AMR augmentation, Phi3 and Mistral did not exhibit similar gains (Table~\ref{tab:samsum}).
+Mistral was the best performing model for this task by a small margin, despite being worse than Llama3.1 in all the other tasks.
+Rank-32 LoRA fine-tuning of Llama3.1 achieved a cosine similarity score of 75\% with a context-only input prompt, which increased to 76\% with an AMR-augmented input prompt.
+This indicates that, although LoRA fine-tuning of Llama3.1 was not any better than few-shot prompting for SAMSum summarization, it benefited marginally from AMR augmentation.